FHA-Approved Condos: The Approval Process And Where To Find Them

 Condominium communities seeking approval need to complete the HUD Review and Approval Process (HRAP) or Direct Endorsement Lender Review and Approval Process (DELRAP) for lenders.
 The approval timeline depends on the original structure.
 Older properties with a lot of special features could take longer to approve.

 Once the community is approved through HRAP or DELRAP, the property receives a condo ID and submission number.
-The community can now be identified as a community that can accept FHA insured loans.
+The community is now identifiable as one that can accept FHA-insured loans.

 What Is Single-Unit Approval?

 A single-unit approval, also called spot approval or spot loan, is when a lender approves a single unit for an FHA loan.
-Single-unit approvals are awarded on a case-by-case basis.
-The entire community must meet some basic guidelines and the borrower will still need to have an FHA appraisal and recertify every 3 years to ensure the individual unit meets the agency’s standards.
+Mortgage companies award single-unit approvals on a case-by-case basis.
+The entire community must meet some basic guidelines, and the borrower will still need to have an FHA appraisal and recertify every 3 years to ensure the individual unit meets the agency’s standards.

 In some cases, such as when the loan is manually underwritten, you may be required to have a down payment of 10% or more for single-unit approval.